pianomansam/serverless-offline-http-mock/README.md

 ```

 ## Usage
-1. Within the `serverless.yml` file, enable the plugin by placing an `serverless-offline-http-mock` entry in the plugins section. **Make sure it is placed above the `serverless-offline` plugin**
+1. Within the `serverless.yml` file, enable the plugin by placing an `serverless-offline-http-mock` entry in the plugins section.
+**If using Serverless Offline, make sure it is placed above the `serverless-offline` plugin**

 2. Create a `serverless-offline-http-mock` entry in the `custom` section.
 3. For each host, create an entry containing hostname, a list of JS files to load, and an optional directory.
 See `serverless.yml` example below.
 4. In each JS file, export a function that accepts the nock library and hostname as arguments.
 Within that function, implement nock to handle the HTTP(S) requests.
 See `example.js` example below.